 Aside from its medicinal qualities, which we'll cover tomorrow, this extremely versatile foodstuff is even used, believe it or not, to season the inside of tandoori ovens.

-Following are a few more recipes that demonstrate the range of jaggery as a feature ingredient:
+Following are a few more recipes that demonstrate the range of jaggery:

 Sharkara (Jaggery dosa) with Mango Chutney